theforeman/foreman_abrt/README.md

   service foreman-proxy restart
   ```

-- Cron is used to transfer the captured bug reports to Foreman in batches.
+- Cron is used to transfer the captured problem reports to Foreman in batches.
   Ensure that the `smart-proxy-abrt-send` command is run periodically.
 The
   provided RPM package contains a cron snippet that runs the command every 30
   minutes.

-### Configuring hosts to send bug reports to Foreman
+### Configuring hosts to send problem reports to Foreman

 This setup needs to be performed on every host that you wish to report its
 crashes to Foreman.